LuaLS/lua-language-server/doc/en-us/config.md

     Enable redundant function parameter diagnostics.
     */
     "redundant-parameter": "Any",
+    /*
+    Enable diagnostics for return statements which are not needed because the function would exit on its own.
+    */
     "redundant-return": "Opened",
+    /*
+    Enable diagnostics for return statements which return an extra value which is not specified by a return annotation.
+    */
     "redundant-return-value": "Any",
     /*
     Enable the redundant values assigned diagnostics.
 It's raised during assignment operation, when the number of values is higher than the number of objects being assigned.
     */
     "redundant-value": "Any",
+    /*
+    Enable diagnostics for return values whose type does not match the type declared in the corresponding return annotation.
+    */
     "return-type-mismatch": "Opened",
+    /*
+    Enable diagnostics for typos in strings.
+    */
     "spell-check": "None",
     /*
     Enable trailing space diagnostics.
     */
     "trailing-space": "Opened",
+    /*
+    Enable diagnostics on multiple assignments if not all variables obtain a value (e.g., `local x,y = 1`).
+    */
     "unbalanced-assignments": "Any",
+    /*
+    Enable diagnostics for class annotations in which an undefined class is referenced.
+    */
     "undefined-doc-class": "Any",
+    /*
+    Enable diagnostics for type annotations referencing an undefined type or alias.
+    */
     "undefined-doc-name": "Any",
+    /*
+    Enable diagnostics for cases in which a parameter annotation is given without declaring the parameter in the function definition.
+    */
     "undefined-doc-param": "Any",
     /*
     Enable undefined environment variable diagnostics.
 It's raised when `_ENV` table is set to a new literal table, but the used global variable is no longer present in the global environment.
     */
     "undefined-env-child": "Any",
+    /*
+    Enable diagnostics for cases in which an undefined field of a variable is read.
+    */
     "undefined-field": "Opened",
     /*
     Enable undefined global variable diagnostics.
     */
     "undefined-global": "Any",
+    /*
+    Enable diagnostics for casts of undefined variables.
+    */
     "unknown-cast-variable": "Any",
+    /*
+    Enable diagnostics in cases in which an unknown diagnostics code is entered.
+    */
     "unknown-diag-code": "Any",
+    /*
+    Enable diagnostics for unknown operators.
+    */
     "unknown-operator": "Any",
+    /*
+    Enable diagnostics for unreachable code.
+    */
     "unreachable-code": "Opened",
     /*
     Enable unused function diagnostics.